pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic--Maths-Libraries.md

 ## Size of floating point number

-When compiling with sdcc a float is always allocated 4 bytes in the C code.
+When compiling with zsdcc a float is always allocated 4 bytes in the C code.
 However with sccz80, the size of a float depends on which maths library is being used.
 Traditionally, sccz80 has always allocated a 6 byte block for representing floats, but some maths libraries support a 4 byte float.

-## -lm (genmath)
+## `-lm` (genmath)

 Genmath is z88dk's traditional maths library.
 It provides a 48 bit number, with an 8 bit exponent and a 40 bit mantissa.
 It utilises a single index register and runs on all of classic's targets (subject to memory).

 Genmath can only be used with the sccz80 compiler.

-## -lmath48
+## `-lmath48`

 math48 has been imported into classic from the newlib.
 It provides a 48 bit number, with an 8 bit exponent and a 40 bit mantissa.
 It utilises the alternate register set and such can't run on all classic targets

-math48 can be used with both sccz80 and sdcc and is marginally faster than genmath.
+math48 can be used with both sccz80 and zsdcc and is marginally faster than genmath.

 ## Machine specific libraries